Ankan5960/EcoBin/README.md

 }
 ```

-## Getting Start
+## Getting Start - Set up for local use

 Open Terminal and run

--If using Windows
+If using Windows
 ```shell
 ./clone-repos.bat
 ./update-repos.bat
 ```
--If using MacOs/Linux
+If using MacOs/Linux
 ```bash
 chmod +x clone-repos.sh
 ./clone-repos.sh